joelkuiper/PathoLens/README.md

 ## Intuition and basic idea

 PathoLens separates “feature extraction” from “decision making.”
-The feature extractor produces a compact numeric summary of the variant: a nucleotide-transformer difference vector (`dna_alt – dna_ref`) that approximates local sequence perturbation, optionally concatenated with protein embeddings (`prot_mt - prot_wt`) aligned per variant.
+The feature extractor produces a compact numeric summary of the variant: a nucleotide-transformer difference vector (`dna_alt – dna_ref`) that approximates local sequence perturbation, concatenated with protein embeddings (`prot_mt - prot_wt`) aligned per variant.
 This joint vector is projected into a small set of *virtual tokens* that are prepended to the natural-language prompt.
 A decoder-only LLM is then fine-tuned (via LoRA) to read those tokens alongside a short textual context (gene symbol, HGVS, optional coarse consequence heuristics) and emit a single-word label.

 Why this could work: